FeanorTheElf/fheanor/examples/bfv_impl_v2/Readme.md

 For example, for `N = 32768` and `q ~ 800`, I get 0.88 seconds, which is close to the 0.5 seconds that SEAL version 4.1.2 takes on my system.

 Nevertheless, there does remain some optimization potential:
- - Currently, the native NTT of HE-Ring is the same as in `feanor-math`, and it is not quite as fast as others.
+ - Currently, the native NTT of Fheanor is the same as in `feanor-math`, and it is not quite as fast as others.
    You can use the HEXL library (using the `feanor-math-hexl` library), which will give you an even faster NTT!
  - Apart from multiplication, decryption can also profit from a careful use of RNS conversions.
  - When doing the first RNS conversion `q -> qq'` during multiplication, note that the `mod q` part of the result is the same as the input.